ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring why adults are just children with wi-fi
+   - Exploring how adults throw tantrums… professionally
    - Finding the satirical angle
    - Making it relatable and timeless